 More often than not, they are also pre-cooked.
 In that case, you do not need to cook the shrimp 2-3 minutes on each side as this will overcook them for this meal.

-You can simply warm the shrimp up by quickly heating them in the pan in the second step (but don’t go 2-3 minutes long), or you can add the shrimp to your sauce to let them warm up.
+Simply warm the shrimp up by quickly heating them in the pan in the second step, or you can add the shrimp to your sauce to let them warm up.

 How to Know Shrimp is Cooked

 Cooking shrimp is very quick.
 Which means they can go from raw to overcooked easily.

 Knowing when they’re done cooking is key.
 Raw shrimp is translucent and has a grayish color.

 When shrimp is cooked, they turn to a pinkish color and are opaque (no longer see-through.)
 Their tails also begin curling even more so.